balancer/code-review/rate-providers/AffineLiquidRestakingRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

 This rate Provider should work well with Balancer pools.
-Upgradeability of the system is guarded behind a multisig with an uneffective Timelock.
+Upgradeability of the system is guarded behind a multisig with a timelock of 1 second.
+The suggestion is to increase the timelock's `minDelay` to a higher duration like 24 hours.